-Every patient has the right to know about all of their options for care, including clinical trials and research, but your doctor may not be aware of all the research opportunities available to you, especially if he practices at a hospital or facility that is not enrolling patients in a study.
-Inform your doctor before and after enrolling in a study, even if he did not recommend it to you—he may have important insights, questions, or recommendations about your participation.
+Every patient has the right to know about all of their options for care, including clinical trials and research, but your healthcare professionals may not be aware of all the research opportunities available to you, especially if they practice at a hospital or facility that is not enrolling patients in a study.
+Inform your doctors before and after enrolling in a study, even if they did not recommend it to you—they may have important insights, questions, or recommendations about your participation.

 It’s helpful to have your medical records on hand as you search for research studies.
 You may also need copies of your medical records to participate.

 Need support, or help finding research studies?
 Sign up for our Peer Navigation Program to be matched with a trained volunteer who can assist you.
 If you need help understanding the terminology and abbreviations used in clinical trials, visit our list of definitions.